Nashville Same-Sex Divorce Attorney Offering Trusted Advocacy for Families

 Contact us today to learn about your options for your Nashville same-sex divorce

 Our approach when it comes to divorce is to be ready to litigate, but we are also prepared to settle if we can get the best results for you in that way.
 Whether your same-sex divorce is contentious and complicated, or uncontested and certain, our family law team at Miller Upshaw Family Law, PLLC is always prepared to represent your interests and obtain the best settlement possible for you.
 Our office is in historic Edgefield within sight of the courthouse with plenty of free parking.
-You are welcome to call us today at 615-391-4200 or contact us to schedule a consultation with a trusted Nashville divorce attorney.
+You are welcome to call us today at 615-391-4200 or contact us to schedule an in-person or video consultation with a trusted Nashville divorce attorney.